Swapnasundari

-Swapnasundari is an upcoming Indian film made in Malayalam-language, directed by debutant Philip.K.J, starring Bigg Boss fame Rajith Kumar as leading actor.
+Swapnasundari is a 2025 Indian Malayalam-language film directed by debutant Philip K. J. The film stars Bigg Boss fame Rajith Kumar as the leading actor.
 The principal photography of the film began in September 2020.
 Dr.Shinu Syamalan, who lost her job for reporting suspected COVID-19 case in Kerala makes her debut as heroine.
 Swami Gangeshananda, a bobbitisation victim, also plays an important role.

 Plot

 Swapnasundari is a romantic film, where the story turns into a thriller with the mysterious deaths of some women and the investigation around it.